Oil shale geology: Formations in the United States

 The United States has two significant oil shale deposits which are suited for commercial development due to their size, grade and location.
-The Eocene Green River Formation covers parts of Colorado, Wyoming and Utah; the second significant deposit is Devonian oil shales in the eastern United States.
+The Eocene-epoch Green River Formation covers parts of Colorado, Wyoming and Utah; the second significant deposit is Devonian oil shales in the eastern United States.
 In both places, there are sub-basins varying in volume and quality of the reserves.
 Oil shale in the Green River Formation is found in five sedimentary basins namely, Green River, Uinta, Piceance Creek, Sand Wash and Washakie.
 The first three have undergone some significant exploration and attempts to commercialize the oil shale reserves since the 1960s.
 The Green River Formation includes deposits from two large lakes which covered an estimated area of over 65000 km2 during the Early to Middle Eocene.
 These lakes were separated by the Uinta uplift and the Axial Basin anticline.
 For significant periods during their 10 Ma life, the lakes became closed systems allowing many changes in size, salinity and sedimentation.
 The deposition of oil shales resulted from abundant blue-green algae that thrived in the lakes.

 The oil shale that underlies almost 750000 km2 in the eastern United States was formed in a marine depositional environment, very different from the Green River Basins.
 These deposits have also undergone commercialization attempts; they are also resources for natural gas and have been mined for low-grade oil shale.
 These oil shales were formed during the Late Devonian and Early Mississippian periods.
 During this time, much of the eastern United States was covered by a large shallow sea.
 The oil shale is thought to have been the result of slow deposition of planktonic algae, under anoxic conditions.
 In parts of the basin close to the shoreline, the organic mixture that helped form the oil shale contains organic-rich sediment from the rising Appalachian Mountains.